gstanden/orabuntu-lxc/README.md

 # Docker

-Orabuntu-LXC deployes docker for all of our supported platforms (Fedora, CentOS, Ubuntu, Oracle Linux, Red Hat) and the docker containers on docker0 by default can be accessed on their ports from the LXC Linux Containers.
+Orabuntu-LXC deployes docker for all of our supported platforms (Fedora, CentOS, Ubuntu, Oracle Linux, Red Hat) and the docker containers on docker0 by default can be accessed on their ports from the LXC Linux Containers, VMs, and physical hosts.
 This provides out of the box a mechanism to put multilayer products into LXC containers and connect them to services prodvided from Docker Containers.

 # Virtual Machines